Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-ethereum-developers/faq.rst

 FAQs
 ====

-This is a list of Frequently Asked Questions about Concordium.
-It is focused on helping developers with an Ethereum/solidity background to understand the Concordium blockchain and its smart contract ecosystem.
+The following Frequently Asked Questions about Concordium focuses on helping developers with an Ethereum/solidity background to understand the Concordium blockchain and its smart contract ecosystem.

-Feel free to participate and add your questions to the `concordium software support channels <https://support.concordium.software/>`_.
+Feel free to participate and add your questions to the `Concordium software support channels <https://support.concordium.software/>`_.

 Concordium smart contracts:
 ===========================